 - 1 teaspoon fresh orange zest

 - Preheat the oven to 350 degrees F.

-- Add rolled oats, cinnamon, nutmeg, cloves, salt and pecans to a large mixing bowl. .Pour in the maple syrup, olive oil and fresh orange juice.
+- Add rolled oats, cinnamon, nutmeg, cloves, salt and pecans to a large mixing bowl. .Pour in the maple syrup, olive oil, fresh orange juice, and fresh orange zest.
 Use a wooden spoon to thoroughly combine.

 - Line a cookie sheet (or half sheet pan) with parchment paper.
 Spread granola on the parchment paper as thinly as possible.